PYSON¶

 - class trytond.pyson.Get(obj, key[, default])¶

-object represents the PYSON Get()
+A Get object represents the PYSON Get()

 statement for dictionary look-up operations and evaluation.

-Look up and returns the value of a key named by key
+Look up and returns the value of a key named by key in an

-object named by obj
+object named by obj if defined.

-Otherwise returns the value of the variable named by default
+Otherwise returns the value of the variable named by default.

 - class trytond.pyson.In(key, obj)¶

-object represents the PYSON In()
+An In object represents the PYSON In()

 statement for look-up dictionary or integer objects.
 Returns true when

-a list (or dictionary) object named by obj
+a list (or dictionary) object named by obj contains the value of

-the variable (or key) named by key
+the variable (or key) named by key.
+Otherwise returns false.

 - class trytond.pyson.Date([year[, month[, day[, delta_years[, delta_month[, delta_days[, start]]]]]]])¶

-object represents the PYSON Date()
+A Date object represents the PYSON Date() statement for date

 related conversions and basic calculations.